Ruiquan5514/Ruiquan5514.github.io/index.markdown

 layout: home
 ---
 # About Me
 Hi there, my name is Ruiquan Huang.
-I am a Ph.D. candidate at [The Pennsylvania State University](https://psu.edu)
+I am a Ph.D. candidate at <a href="https://psu.edu" target="_blank">[The Pennsylvania State University](https://psu.edu)

 # Selected Publications